rewindbitcoin/watchtower/README.md

 If no port is specified, a random available port will be used and displayed in the console.

-By default, the watchtower monitors all networks:
+By default, the watchtower monitors these networks:

 - `bitcoin`
 - `testnet`
-- `regtest`
+- `tape`

+The `regtest` network is disabled by default and must be explicitly enabled with a valid Esplora API URL.

 ---